Article 370: Land banks for industrial growth being created in J&K

 New Delhi, Dec 10: Four months post the abrogation of Article 370, the administration of Jammu and Kashmir has started creating land banks to set up industrial units.

-We are looking at the creation of land banks of around 624 acres or 5,000 canals in both regions of Jammu and Kashmir.
-Land has been identified to set up industrial units, Ravinder Kumar, the managing director of the J&K State Industrial Development Corporation said.
+We are looking at the creation of land banks of around 624 acres or 5,000 canals in both regions of J&K. Land has been identified to set up industrial units, Ravinder Kumar, the managing director of the J&K State Industrial Development Corporation said.

 Benefits of Article 370 will be beyond one’s imagination